cfss-fa19/hw01/README.md

 # hw01

-## Biography
+## A brief introduction of me

-### A brief introduction of me
+My name is *Jue Zhou* (The "e" is pronounced here as /e/.
+You could also call me Jade because my name means Jade in Chinese.)
-My name is **Jue Zhou**.
-I am a MAPSS student and I concentrate in sociology.
+I come from southeast China and I did my undergrad at Peking University.
+Now I am a MAPSS student at Uchicago and I concentrate in sociology.
 My research interests generally lie in the area of gender and politics.
 To be more specific, I focus on the changes of gender roles in the rising of nation states.

 * My hobbies
   + reading novels (Jane Austin, Eileen Chang and Ursula K. LeGuin)
   + watching movies (My favorite director is Kieślowski.)
   + visiting museums

-Welcome to douban.com (a chinese website for people to mark and review books, movies, TV series, video games) to share your favorite books, movies and games with me.
+Welcome to douban.com (a Chinese website for people to mark and review books, movies, TV series, video games) to share your favorite books, movies and games with me.
 This is my personal page: <https://www.douban.com/people/92626129/>

-Here is a comic book about PhD life.
+PS: Here is a comic book about PhD life.
 It's very funny.
 Go and check it.
 ![Image](comic.jpg)